Citizen science is public participation in scientific research that aims to address real-world problems.

 • Analyzing and interpreting existing data.

-Some citizen scientists will assist in other areas too, including marketing and promotions, fundraising, or even basic admin work.
+Some citizen scientists will assist in other areas, too, including marketing and promotions, fundraising, or even basic admin work.

 great reef census volunteers head out on boat

 Depending on the project, citizen scientists do not need any particular skills or knowledge, just a degree of commitment – which can range from a few hours to a long-term involvement in the project.
-In the case of marine citizen science, diving qualifications afford us the skills to engage in large-scale underwater citizen science projects and initiatives.
+In the case of marine citizen science, as scuba divers, diving qualifications afford us the skills to engage in large-scale underwater citizen science projects and initiatives.

 This ability is something totally unique to the diving community.
 No other community on the planet has ever been better equipped than we are today to build a realistic picture of what’s going on beneath the surface.
-This realistic picture of, for example, coral health, marine debris, or species sightings is exactly what’s needed by policymakers to implement proper protection measures for our blue planet.
+This realistic picture of, for example coral health, marine debris, or species sightings, is exactly what’s needed by policymakers to implement proper protection measures for our blue planet.

 Some examples of leading citizen science projects that PADI Divers are already championing include: